zsliwoski/work-forge/README.md

 # WorkForge

 WorkForge is a powerful ticketing and wiki system that leverages AI and Analytics to help teams work faster and more efficiently.
-Built with a Next.js frontend and a Python backend, WorkForge provides a seamless and intuitive user experience.
+Built with a Next.js frontend, WorkForge provides a seamless and intuitive user experience.

 ## Features